Is Patients Pitch-Understanding Critical to Better Vocal Outcomes following Voice Therapy in Vocal Fold Sulcus?

 Background

-Pitch perception is an individual’s ability to distinguish sounds as high or low based on their fundamental frequency (Fo).
-Exposure to music may enhance pitch perception, which may vary across cultures and geographical regions.
-In our voice clinic, Fo and maximum phonation time (MPT) are routinely measured in all patients.
+Pitch perception is an individual’s ability to distinguish sounds as high or low based on their fundamental frequency (F0).
+Musical training may enhance pitch perception, which may vary across cultures and geographical regions.
+In our voice clinic, F0 and maximum phonation time (MPT) are routinely measured in all patients.
 However, many of our patients confuse pitch with loudness.
-Voice therapy is the first-line management for most benign vocal fold lesions and our study hypothesis is that comprehension of pitch is beneficial to optimal participation in voice therapy.
+Voice therapy is the first-line management for most benign vocal fold lesions like vocal fold sulcus.
+Our hypothesis is to study the role of “pitch understanding” in vocal outcomes following voice therapy, especially in a pathology like vocal fold sulcus where pitch is impacted.

 Aim

-To assess improvement in vocal outcome measures (MPT and Fo) after voice therapy in patients who understood the concept of pitch versus those who required a pitch perception explanation.
+To assess the improvement in vocal outcome measures (MPT and F0) after voice therapy, in patients of vocal fold sulcus, who understood the concept of pitch versus those who did not.

 Methods